 Many filmmakers start out making short films.
-With all the new distribution tools available, one question I get a lot involves selling a short film.
-A filmmaker named John asked the following question:
+With all the cool distribution outlets available, one question I get a lot involves selling a short film.
+A filmmaker named John wrote with the following question:

 One interesting documentary related to YouTubers is Please Subscribe by filmmaker Dan Dobi.
 In the movie, Dobi profiles several popular YouTubers who candidly share their success stories.
 Many of these YouTubers have built million dollar businesses from their apartments.
 Here is the trailer:

 Selling a short film is challenging.
 But if you take a long term perspective on your career, you may soon realize that it’s OK to make several dozen short films for YouTube.
 The benefit is you will have more experience than most filmmakers.
 And you won’t stress about the festivals.
 As an ancillary benefit, once you have 10,000 raving fans – you can virtually write your own ticket.